-Once your seeds are germinated, you may ask, “Ok, but how do I get my seedling into my hydroponic system?”
-Regardless what type of system or substrate you’ll be using, the process is basically the same.
-For today, we will be transplanting our seedlings into a single plant DWC system with LECA (Light Expanded Clay Aggregate).
-DWC stands for Deep Water Culture, it consists of a plant which has roots suspended in aerated, nutrient-rich water.
+Now that your seeds are germinated, you’re probably asking, “Ok, but how do I get my seedling into my hydroponic system?”
+Regardless of what type of system or substrate you’ll be using, the process is basically the same.
+The same method can also be used for transplanting rooted clones.

+For simplicity, we will be discussing how to transplant seedlings into a single plant DWC system with LECA (Light Expanded Clay Aggregate) from coco coir.
+DWC stands for Deep Water Culture, it consists of a plant that has roots suspended in aerated, nutrient-rich water.
 For beginners, we recommend using something like an EZPonix Grow System, which is easy to set up and use, and provides faster growth than soil.

-While the roots are delicate, and should be handled carefully, you shouldn't be afraid to touch them.
-Dunk the roots in a cup of water to wash off the rest of the coco coir.
+Start by carefully pushing up on the bottom of the seed tray to remove your seedling and coco.
+Begin gently bruising the coco coir away from the roots.
+While the roots are delicate and should be handled carefully, you shouldn't be afraid to touch them.
+When you’ve removed most of the coco coir, dunk the roots in a cup of water to wash off the rest.

-Taking your net cup, also called a net pot, hold your seedling so the roots are touching, or close to, the bottom of the net cup.
+Taking your net cup, hold your seedling so the roots are close to the bottom.
+Depending on the length of the roots, they may go through the bottom, or be just above it.
+It’s important to make sure the leaves are at least to the top of the net cup.
 Now you can begin adding your LECA around the sides until the seedling is standing on its own and the stem of the plant is mostly above the LECA.

 With your system set up and your seedling transplanted, you can put the net cup into your system.
 You’ll need to check the water level once or twice a day to make sure the roots aren’t drying out.